darla-kay-16959/LinuxForAdies/README.md

 -   00-Play With Docker Instructions.pdf .........
 How to log onto one of Docker's Linux sessions
 -   01-LinuxForAdies-LLL-Workshop-20250122.pdf ......This is the main workshop file, where we go step-by-step
 -   02-LinuxForAdies-Quick-Reference.pdf..........
 This is a condensed version of the workshop that you can quickly refer to
+-   03-Linux-file-permissions-Quick-Reference.pdf .....PDF version of the spreadsheet file below, for quick reference
--   03-Linux-file-permissionsxlsx.txt* ...........
-This file that we walk through to learn how Linux file permissions work.
+-   04-Linux-file-permissions.xlsx .......This file that we walk through to learn how Linux file permissions work.
--   FossWire-Unix-Linux-Command-Reference.pdf .......
+-   LinuxCommandReference-FossWire.pdf .......
 This PDF is another resource for additional commaands

 NOTE:
 1. PDF Viewer:  You can install .PDF viewe extension in VS Code for convenience